 Keeping food out of landfills significantly reduces the amount of methane — a gas 20x more harmful than carbon dioxide — in the atmosphere.
 And when that nearly 40 million tons of waste gets composted into nutrient-rich soil, it combats food insecurity by allowing more food to be grown for everyone.

-See how Suncoast Compost is fighting climate change and food insecurity by clicking here.
+See how Suncoast Compost is fighting climate change and food insecurity.

 What was once Compost Wheels in Atlanta has merged to become Compost Now.
 The business is growing to become the national go-to for composting while supporting the individual communities it works with.